bdnf/ServerProxy/tokio-server/README.md

-From inside this folder you can showcase this by running this in one terminal:
+From inside this folder you can showcase this by running from one terminal:

 cargo run

-And from another terminal window:
+And from another terminal:

 cargo run --example proxy